swoboda1337/acurite-esphome/README.md

         name: AcuRite Rainfall Monthly
         cycle: monthly

-A binary moisture sensor can also be created using this template:
+A binary moisture sensor can also be created using a template:

     {{states('sensor.acurite_rainfall_15min')|float > 0}}